• Skip to primary navigation

 • Sausage Egg Bites - Crumbled breakfast sausage is another tasty option for hearty egg cups.

 • Egg white egg bites- For a healthier option you can use all or part egg whites.
-For all egg white, plan on around 12 egg whites to replace the 8 full eggs in this recipe.
-You can also use low fat milk instead of cream and reduced fat cheese to make them even healthier!
+For all egg whites, plan on around 12 egg whites to replace the 8 full eggs in this recipe.
+You can also use low-fat milk instead of cream and reduced-fat cheese to make them even healthier!

 Recipe Tips and FAQs